-Kaede looked back down.
-Relief washed over her, only to be joined by a sense of shame that she had to rely on someone else, that she had to be taken care of at all in this new world.
+Kaede looked back down as a sense of relief washed over her.
+However in its wake came a sense of shame -- that she had to rely on someone else, that she had to be taken care of in this new world.

 All she managed to respond with was a faint "thanks".

-When her eyes returned, she found Pascal scowling.
-Tracing his gaze, she noticed the noblewoman who drew the attention of everybody in the vicinity, carrying a silver tray of food and heading unerringly towards them.
+When she looked up again, she found Pascal scowling.
+Tracing his gaze, she noticed a noblewoman who drew the attention of everybody in the vicinity, carrying a silver tray of food and heading unerringly towards them.

-The hall seemed to hush as she walked up to a stop directly behind Pascal.
-Ignoring him entirely -- just as he turned his back to her -- she locked gazes with Kaede and gave a short but smiling nod:
+The hall seemed to hush as the lady walked up to a stop directly behind Pascal.
+She ignored him entirely, just as he turned his back to her.
+However the lady then locked gazes with Kaede as she gave a short but smiling nod:

 "Good afternoon, Miss Familiar.
-My name is Ariadne Charlotte von Zimmer-Manteuffel, daughter to the Margrave of Saale-Holzland.
+My name is Ariadne Charlotte von Zimmer-Manteuffel, daughter to the Margrave of Saale-Holzland of Weichsel.
 I apologize for the impropriety, but the last time we met, you were still unconscious."

-Kaede was stunned by the presence of true nobility and grace.
-With an awkward, twisted bow from her sitting position, she just barely managed to force out:
+With an awkward, twisted bow from her sitting position, Kaede just barely managed to force out:

-"I'm Kaede Nika Suvorsky.
+"I'm Kaede Nikita Konstantinovich Suvorsky.
 I'm honored to meet you, uh, milady."

 If Ariadne took even the slightest offense to Kaede's bumbling sense of etiquette, she gave no sign of it.

-"I apologize for being direct, but hearsay has already circulated the school, and I would like to ask the person in question.
-Are you, per chance, from the Grand Republic of Samara?"
+"I apologize for being direct, but hearsay has already circulated the school.
+I would prefer to ask the person in question.
+Are you, perchance, from the Grand Republic of Samara?"